syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### StartRowIndex

-By default the exported SfDataGrid will start from the 0th row in the Excel sheet.
-But you can specify the start row in the excel sheet based on your requirement by using [DataGridExcelExportingOption.StartRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~StartRowIndex.html) property.
+By default, the exported SfDataGrid will start from the 0th row in the Excel sheet but, you can specify the start row in the Excel sheet using the [DataGridExcelExportingOption.StartRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~StartRowIndex.html) property.

 {% tabs %}
 {% highlight c# %}